2025 Green Party of Prince Edward Island leadership election

 The Green Party of Prince Edward Island leadership election was called after the resignation of leader Peter Bevan-Baker and was held on June 7, 2025 in Prince Edward Island.
 This was the Green Party's first contested leadership election.

 In July 2023, Karla Bernard, MLA was named interim leader.
 Previous leader Peter Bevan-Baker resigned following the significant loss of party seats in the previous provincial election.

 Borden-Kinkora MLA Matt MacFarlane won the leadership election with 77.5% of the vote.

-The Liberals held a leadership election in October, while the PC's have yet to schedule their leadership election.